nagarjunredla/cover-letter-generator/README.md

 Go to your Google Drive and enter or create a folder where you want the cover letter to be created.
 Look at the URL while inside that folder, identify and take note of its ID.

-Now go to the Tools menu => Script editor.
+Now go to the Spreadsheet's Tools menu => Script editor.
 On the window that opens, paste the content from the file script.gs.
 Pay attention to the lines 10, 13, 16 and 19.
 We need to adjust them with the IDs you got on the steps above.